“He is a Hard Keeper.”

 Concentrated Feeds: Some feeds are little more than sugary treats for horses.
 Poor concentrate isn’t a good way to help achieve a good weight on a horse.
 Most horses will keep a good weight on forage / hay / grass only, but if you’re working the horse or have a senior, this isn’t usually going to work.
 We really support feeds that have a no corn, no molasses and have more forage base than what we consider sweet feeds.
 Look to something like Buckeye Safe and Easy Performance (is amazing) or Tribute’s Kalm and Easy.
 These have a high fat (sweet feeds are 2.5 to 3% usually) contents of 7-10%.
 Never rely mostly on concentrates for your horse’s main diet staple.
 That must be hay unless there serious dental issues or health concerns.
 All feeds aren’t created equal.
 Some are just poor quality, especially when they are cheap.

-Ulcers: While in an ideal world, you would scope to see if ulcers are present and if they are, treat with omeprazole, other options include reducing molasses, increasing forage, use less grain, make a low stress environment and then feeding aloe vera juice over a low starch pellet several times a day for a month or for good.
+Ulcers: Ulcers are common.
+If you do everything else and it isn’t working, you horse likely has ulcers.
+While in an ideal world, you would scope to see if ulcers are present and if they are, treat with omeprazole, other options to keep them at bay once treated include reducing molasses, increasing forage, use less grain, make a low stress environment and then feeding aloe vera juice over a low starch pellet several times a day.
 Some good suggestions can be found here.
+Abler.com offers treatment in an affordable form.

 Pecking order: This may be one of the top reasons for weight loss in a horse.
 If you have a herd, you may feel all eat equally in a pasture, but it isn’t consistently true.
 If you see weight loss in a horse you know is lower on the pecking order, pull that horse in and make sure they finish their meals.
 If the horse is primarily on hay and grass, you may need to separate overnight and feed hay alone to make sure the horse gets enough.